 The following HRV/ERV equipment is compliant with the prescriptive requirements path in table A1: Minimum Requirements above.
-Models listed do not indicate compliance with comprehensive very high efficiency DOAS requirements.
+Compliant HRV/ERV equipment is only one of four key system components needed to be a qualifying very high efficiency DOAS.
+Please refer to System Requirements table on page 2 for additional details on the key components for a qualifying very high efficiency DOAS.